GAssadRocha/GAssadRocha/README.md

 OPEN FOR OPPORTUNITIES AS A DEVELOPER

 To this day, those are the technologies I know.
-Will update it as times goes by:
+Will update it as time goes by:

 - Python 🐍
 - Django ⛓️